AI Clearance — Complete Operations Guide

 7.2 Native Jira request view

-- The issue-created trigger reads the portal snapshot and Jira request fields.
+• AI Clearance reads the portal request details and Jira request fields.

 7.3 Portal gating behavior